Jayse19/ReactPortfolioWithTypscript/src/TimeSheet/TimeSheet.md

  - As I ran into last week, I had problems with anything being displayed on the screen even though my function was correct.
 The simple answer was that I didn't have all the download files that I needed as something needed an update so I needed to implement the new file downloads.
  - I was able to get my site onto github pages after a couple failures, it took awhile for my code to be able to select the main branch or the "gh-pages" branch
  - I am still struggling with being able to show a side bar once my screen gets small enough.
 It works before my code was moved over to tsx

+ _____

+ ## Time Log: 9/19-9/21

+### Time spent:
+- I spent about 2 hours watching the videos
+- I spent 3-4 hours working on my project making buttons for each project that shows you information for each button you click.
+One of the buttons has another button that appears that uses an example useEffect()
+ ### goals:
+ - Projects page has good styling
+ - Use useEffect
+ - Buttons display different info

+ ### problems:
+ - Styling using mui was very difficult for some reason.
+It wasn't a specific problem but it took awhile to get the butons to line up
+ - I struggled because at first I wanted to do 2 onclick events but I realized in react that isn't possible
+ _____